andormade/andor.cool/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a8bd44af-89f0-4afe-8765-f9cfc38191bf/deploy-status)](https://app.netlify.com/sites/andor/deploys)

-Hello there! 👋 You just found the source code of my personal website.
-It's powered by a static site generator I wrote in Rust, without using any third-party libraries.
-This whole project is a playground for me to improve my "rusty" Rust skills.
-Originally, I wanted to write it in C, but Netlify still doesn't support deploying C projects. :(
+Hello! 👋 You've found the source code for the static site generator I built for my websites.
+I wrote it in Rust as a practice project, which is why it has zero dependencies.

-For storing the content, I'm using Markdown files with Front Matter, and with Liquid and Handlebars templates.
-I was inspired by Jekyll, which uses a similar structure for content management.

-The design was inspired by Mac OS 9, you can steal the CSS from my codepen: [https://codepen.io/hngrhorace/pen/gbYKpxE](https://codepen.io/hngrhorace/pen/gbYKpxE)

 ## Requirements